RoeeHashai/RoeeHashai/README.md

 <h3 align="left">latest Projects:</h3>

+- **SnakeAI Reinforcement Learning**

+Snake AI is a project that implements a Snake game with AI controlled by a Reinforcement Learning (RL) algorithm.
+The AI agent learns to navigate the game environment using a Deep Q-Network (DQN) to achieve the highest score possible.
+Find the project code on [GitHub Repository](https://github.com/RoeeHashai/SnakeAI), hope you enjoy teaching an AI to play Snake

 - **Object Detection And Tracking App**

 Discover object detection with YOLOv8 app.
 Real-time analysis of images, videos, webcams, and YouTube URLs.
 Find the project code on [GitHub Repository](https://github.com/RoeeHashai/Object-Detection-WebApp), and use this as a foundation for creating your own object detection and tracking web app.